 There is no question that Jesus valued humility.
 Our church culture must do the same.

-Do that by constantly encouraging their team to search their heart for pride and get rid of it.
+Create a culture that values humility by constantly encouraging your leaders and their team to search their heart for pride and get rid of it.

 FOUR: Move to a Fixed Calendar